 The only likely residual adverse effect to an individual is in the case where such individual is not actually a security risk but happens to have behaved in a way that results in him or her being classified as a POI and therefore monitored by the SFR System.
 This also results in footage of him or her being stored by the SFR System.
-The footage may not however be utilised for any purpose but is kept so that the system can detect patterns of similar behaviour from that individual over time as per its programming.
+The footage

-Balancing test 17 Do the identified legitimate interests outweigh the residual adverse effects?
-Y/N If yes, please explain and justify.
-Yes, the identified legitimate interest of protecting the [premise(s)] and the significance of its protection to Singapore and the general public in paragraph 5 above outweighs the described residual adverse effects in paragraph 16 above.
-18 Can you rely on the legitimate interests exception to collect, use and/or disclose personal data for this purpose?
-Y/N If yes, please explain and justify.
-See above.
-19 Are there any further actions to be taken?
-Y/N If yes, please describe.
-Security will use FR to detect POIs in our live CCTV recording in real-time, to facilitate Security in monitoring the POIs.
+Balancing test 17 Do the identified If yes, please explain and justify. legitimate interests Y/N Yes, the identified legitimate interest of protecting the outweigh the residual [premise(s)] and the significance of its protection to Singapore adverse effects? and the general public in paragraph 5 above outweighs the described residual adverse effects in paragraph 16 above.
+18 Can you rely on the If yes, please explain and justify. legitimate interests Y/N exception to collect, use and/or disclose personal See above. data for this purpose?
+19 If yes, please describe.
+Are there any further actions to be taken?
+Y/N Security will use FR to detect POIs in our live CCTV recording in real-time, to facilitate Security in monitoring the POIs.
 If needed, Security will archive CCTV footage of the POI's activities.
 Archived CCTV footage of POIs are stored in the existing [premise(s)'] surveillance system which has established control protocols as recommended by [relevant dept e.g. IT and Cyber Security].
 Access to the CCTV footage of POI(s) will be restricted to only authorised Security personnel operating at [place of operation], attending to the incident and/or as directed by [specific authority, e.g. Head of Security].
 If after a reasonable time or after certain investigations are conducted, it is assessed that the individual poses no security risk, Security will purge the POI data.
 If there is assessed to be security risk, Security may report the POI to the Authorities [and/or any other parties - to list where relevant].
 All visitors to the property will be notified via a publicly accessible Privacy Notice on the website and physical notice(s) at the entrance of property that "[insert wording of the signage]".
 Our company website will also notify that the Legitimate Interests exception is being relied upon for these purposes.